gitzonetools/knowledgebase/markdown/stack-tooling/backend/nginx.md

 # Nginx
 Nginx is a lightweight, easy to configure host software and we recommend it for use together with nodejs and python.

-## The Positive
-1. fast
-1. stable
-1. feature-rich
-1. not as bloated as apache

-## The Negative
-1. configuration

-## Our approach at Lossless
-Nginx is good and fast at what it does: handling traffic.
-The configuration should not be done manually though.
-This is why we wrote coretraffic, a tool that handles configuration for you and even supports reverse config handling for docker clusters :) and automatic LetsEncrypt certificate retrieval.

-## Watch and Learn

-## Links to learn more

-## Handy stuff

 ### nginx config for static content:
 Here is a bestpractice standard config file that will serve the site/ directory of your project: